crypterio-app/aws-bpm-automation-platform/README.md

 ###  AWS | Camunda Business Process Model
-Camunda is an open-source process automation platform used to model, automate, and monitor business processes and workflows.
+Camunda is a lightweight, open-source workflow and decision automation platform that helps organizations design, execute, and monitor business processes.
+It uses standard notations like BPMN (Business Process Model and Notation) for processes, CMMN (Case Management Model and Notation) for cases, and DMN (Decision Model and Notation) for decision logic

-⚙️ Main Components:
+⚙️ Key features:
 ```
-✅ Modeler:  Design workflows (BPMN), decision tables (DMN), and forms
+✅ Process modeling: Create visual diagrams for processes and workflows.
-✅ Engine:   The runtime engine that executes BPMN workflows and DMN decision tables.
+✅ Workflow automation: Execute processes programmatically via its workflow engine.
-✅ Operate:  A web app for monitoring and troubleshooting running or completed workflow instances.
+✅ Decision automation: Automate decisions with decision tables using DMN.
-✅ Tasklist: A UI for human users to complete manual tasks within workflows.
+✅ Monitoring and analytics: Track process execution, identify bottlenecks, and optimize processes.
-✅ Optimize: Provides analytics, reports, and KPIs for business process performance.
+✅ Integration-friendly: Works with REST APIs, Java, Spring Boot, and many databases.
 ```

 🚀 Use Cases: